What Is Angina?

 Angina usually happens during activity.
 It can also occur when you’re upset or after a large meal.
 Sometimes angina can happen when the weather is too hot or too cold.
 All of these things can put more stress on your body and your heart.

-You may have unstable angina if angina starts occurring more often, lasts longer, happens even when you are resting, or causes more discomfort.
+You may have unstable angina if angina starts occurring more often, lasts longer, happens even when you are resting, sleeping or doing little physical activity, or causes more discomfort.
 It’s a sign that your heart problem may be getting worse.
 You need to call your healthcare provider right away.

 2012 ACCF/AHA Focused Update of the Guideline for the Management of Patients With Unstable Angina/ Non–ST-Elevation Myocardial Infarction.
 Hani J. Journal of the American College of Cardiology.
 2012;60(7):2564-2603., ACC/AHA Guidelines for the Management of Patients With Unstable Angina and Non–ST-Segment Elevation Myocardial Infarction: Executive Summary and Recommendations.
 Braunwald E. Circulation.
 2014;2000(102):1193-1209.